changecong/weibo-img-crawl/README.md

 weibo-img-crawl
 ===============

-use python to connect weibo.cn
+use python to connect weibo.cn, no sdk required

+## require

+BeautifulSoup
+Wookmark
+Bootstrap